Insurance Companies Say No to New York Small Group Health Insurance Exchange Plans

 What’s a solution?

 There sadly are no easy answers to the lack of small group health insurance plans, and the employer mandate in New York State.
-Many business have seen this coming and have either been in preparation mode, or they’re trying to cut back on workers and their hours as a way to stay under the 50 full time employee mark.
+Many businesses have seen this coming and have either been in preparation mode, or they’re trying to cut back on workers and their hours as a way to stay under the 50 full-time employee mark.

 It’s hard to tell at this point what the real impact of the ACA will be on small businesses in New York State, but come 2015 when the employer mandate kicks in I think we’ll have a better idea.